misohoza/wavelab/README.md

 * Place the `wavelab.d.ts` file and `jsconfig.json` file into your project root folder.

-  (Folder containing your wavelab scripts)
+  (Folder containing your Wavelab scripts)